ArashAh/version_control_workshop/part-1.md

     - On GitHub, edit README to add: "Input from remote repo to be pulled to local repo."
     - Commit message: “Connecting from GitHub.”
-    - On the command line:
+    - Pull the changes on the command line:
     ```bash
     git status
     git fetch origin main